Cryptocurrency crackdowns continue as FCA bans ‘the world's largest crypto exchange’ in the UK

 "This means that if you invest in certain cryptoassets you will not have access to the Financial Ombudsman Service or the Financial Services Compensation Scheme if things go wrong.”

-In response, Binance said that the FCA’s notice “has no direct impact on the services” it provides on its exchange platform.
+In response, Binance tweeted that the FCA’s notice “has no direct impact on the services” it provides on its exchange platform.

 "BML is a separate legal entity and does not offer any products or services via the http://Binance.com website.